montehurd/FontToSvgsToFont/README.md

     makeFontFromSvgs.py

 This rebuilds the font from the folder of svgs and font.json and also creates an html file referencing the rebuilt font for easier proofing.
+Note: you may need to close and re-open your browser to see changes made to the html file.

 Both scripts require FontForge.
 They have only been tested on Ubuntu.